PC-Admin/PC-Admins-Synapse-Setup-Guide/README.md

 This guide covers complete Synapse setup for Debian 9 with Postgresql.
 It includes the often missing sections on how to configure postgresql and coturn with Synapse.
 You can use this guide to make your own encrypted chat server.

-You will need at least a 1GB VPS although I recommend 2GB.
+You will need at least a 1GB VPS although I recommend 2GB for a small server.
 You will also need a desired domain name.
 My guide will use ‘yourserver.org’ with Riot-Web hosted through NGINX on the same server.
 You may wish to have your matrix service hosted at another prefix like ‘matrix.yourserver.org’.

 Join the discussion at: #synapsesetupguide:matrix.org if you get stuck or have an edit in mind.
 ***